Practice: Environmental Law

 John Peckler helps clients navigate complex development projects and real estate transactions.
 He works with individuals, businesses, and developers on all aspects of land use and real estate law.

-Jim Price is a partner with Spencer Fane, where he is co-chair of its Environment and Energy Law practice group and was a member of the firm’s Executive Committee from 1997 to 2009.
+Jim Price is a partner with Spencer Fane, where was co-chair of its Environment and Energy Law practice group and was a member of the firm’s Executive Committee from 1997 to 2009.
 His practice concentrates on environmental regulation and compliance, environmental litigation, toxic torts, and business transactions involving environmental issues.
 Jim has served as lead counsel for numerous environmental matters, including lawsuits, Superfund proceedings, RCRA corrective action, environmental transactions, and environmental permitting and compliance for solid waste, hazardous waste, water, air, and other matters.

 Matthew Rojas provides a collaborative resource to his clients, preemptively addressing the full range of potential risks related to environmental regulations and associated compliance to keep projects on schedule while avoiding potentially costly missteps.
 He has experience helping clients address a wide range of issues related to natural resources, especially water.